superg3m/c_build/README.md

 I also think I will make that distinction of:
     Project
     - ChildProjects (This should actually contain the information needed to build this project I want the object)

+ok it sort of works I need to clean it up a ton and think through this more don't worry I have plenty of time I really should write those essays tho sometime soon I think I vow to write those essays watching leo its a perfect time no excuses